openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 RPs indicate their support for transferring presentation definitions by value and/or by reference, by using the following parameters:

-* `pd_value_supported`: OPTIONAL.
-Boolean value specifying whether the RP supports the transfer of `presentation_definition` by value, with true indicating support.
-If omitted, the default value is false.

-* `pd_reference_supported`: OPTIONAL.
+* `presentation_definition_uri`: OPTIONAL.
 Boolean value specifying whether the RP supports the transfer of `presentation_definition` by reference, with true indicating support.
 If omitted, the default value is true.

 ## RP Metadata Error Response